janolaf/podman-pod-script/mealie/README.md

 ## Mealie yaml

-Currently using beta-5.

 ### If you convert shell script to yaml

 It is important to note, mealie-frontend enviroment variable `API_URL` is the name of mealie-api container.
 The shell script creates a container call mealie-api.
-Converting it using `podman generate kube` generates a name that combines the pod name with the container name.
+Converting it using `podman generate kube` generates a name that combines the pod name with the container name, `mealie-mealie-api`.
 This breaks Mealie. `mealie=frontend` cannot find `mealie-api`.

 In the yaml script, you will either have to edit `API_URL` value to `mealie-mealie-api:9000` or change the container name to `api`.